 3: Arrange for each threatened department to set up an Informal Response Unit to show why any specific proposed cuts are, in fact, administratively impossible, legally inadmissible, financially unjustifiable or politically unacceptable; preferably all of these.
 Since these units are informal, there is no need to reveal their existence to the Cabinet.

-4: When there is extreme pressure to show actual reductions, turn government units into independent trusts.
+4: When there is extreme pressure to show actual reductions, turn government units into independent bodies.
 This removes all personnel from the government payroll, but their salaries continue to be paid by means of a grant-in-aid.
 You will remember that this worked very well with Kew Gardens some years ago; the scam is still not worked out.

 5: Where trusts are inappropriate, create agencies.
 Those, too, can have staff who are not on the government payroll, financed by fees for specific tasks.

 6: If it starts to look as if there are too many trusts and agencies, encourage staff to leave and form small companies.
-These companies can then be awarded contracts for research, accounting services, data-processing, booklet production and the like, on which they are currently employed and which will secure their existing salaries, allowances and pension arrangements.
+These companies can then be awarded contracts for training, research, accounting services, data-processing, booklet production and the like, on which they are currently employed and which will secure their existing salaries, allowances and pension arrangements.

 7: Turn full-time jobs into two part-time jobs.
 This will enable you to brief your minister to claim dramatic reductions in full-time posts.